AdiVaraha Kshetra

 2. Vem is the syllable of Nectar (Eternality).
 Kata is the suffix representing Wealth.

-This mountain is the source of Nectar (Eternality) and Wealth this is called Venkata Giri.
+This mountain is the source of Nectar (Eternality) and Wealth called Venkata Giri.
 As this mountain is the offspring of Sumeru this is called Sumeru Sikharachala.
 Having been brought by Garuda this is placed on the banks of the river Suvarnamukhi.

 Simhachala or Simhasaila